-ICMA International provides career opportunities for international development specialists and short-term pro-bono opportunities for local government subject-matter experts.
-For ICMA members and others who would like to work internationally but lack international experience, we provide background, advice, and suggestions.
+ICMA provides career opportunities in global programs for international development specialists and short-term pro-bono opportunities for local government subject-matter experts.

-By providing pro-bono support, local government chief administrators and their departmental specialists have been instrumental in the success and innovation of ICMA International programs for many years.
+By providing pro-bono support, local government chief administrators and their staff have been instrumental in the success and innovation of ICMA's global programs for many years.
 Their strong practical knowledge and daily management experience enhance the credibility and quality of peer-to-peer learning.

 The relationships that grow out of an international training and/or technical assistance activity often continue far beyond the life of the funded project, as participants exchange information, best practices, and even visits for years to come.

-If you have not worked internationally but would like to, ICMA International can help you prepare.
+If you have not worked or volunteered internationally but would like to, ICMA can help you prepare.

-- the language, prerequisites, challenges, and benefits of doing international work focused on local government
+- The prerequisites, challenges, and benefits of international work focused on strengthening local governance.

-- the goals and expectations of the donor community and trends in international development.
+- The goals and expectations of the donor community and trends in international development.